 8. The "Yes Ladder"

-Start answers with brief affirmations when possible.
-"Yes, absolutely..."
+Start answers with brief affirmations when possible: "Yes, absolutely..."
 "That's a great question..."

 This creates a subconscious pattern of agreement that makes the interviewer more receptive to your points.
+Cialdini's research found that consistency bias means people are more likely to continue agreeing once they've started saying yes.

 9. Concrete Sensory Details